-What are the biggest cyber threats to your business?27th April 2018
+What are the biggest cyber threats to your business?Published on 27th April 2018 - Last update on 27th November 2018

 Cybercrime is a constantly evolving threat that every business needs to tackle.
 But with many large firms employing sophisticated techniques to keep their operations protected, it’s the SME community that can find itself the most vulnerable.
 Yet some of the most secure businesses in the UK have found themselves becoming victims of this type of crime so how can you keep your business safe?
 As well as utilising up to date security systems, education also plays a vital role.
 By making sure that you and your staff are fully aware of what threats are out there your business will be in a much stronger to position to minimize the threat posed by cybercriminals, no matter where in the world they may be.
 So to help you, here are some of the most common cyber attacks to plague UK SMEs.